chelsilarious/AutoDiff/docs/milestone1.md

 ## Feedback

+### Milestone 1 (Total 13.5/15)

-Introduction 1.5/2
+#### Introduction 1.5/2
-It would be better if you illustrate more about the advantages of automatic differentiation over other differencing methods like finite-difference.
+Comments: It would be better if you illustrate more about the advantages of automatic differentiation over other differencing methods like finite-difference.

+Resposne: For the introduction, we were told to write about the advantages of automatic differentiation over other differencing methods like finite-difference.
+To address this comment, we add more about automatic differentiation and its advantages versus other differencing methods.

-Background 1.5/2
+#### Background 1.5/2
-I like the plot of computational graph you use to illustrate the computational process!
+Comments: I like the plot of computational graph you use to illustrate the computational process!
 It would be better if you illustrate more about how derivatives are computed during the process.

+Response: For the background, we were asked to add more details about how derivatives are calculated.
+To address this comment, we add paragraphs explaining how the two different modes of AD, forward mode and reverse mode, compute the intermediate values and intermediate derivatives, and also write out the mathematical formulae for such computations for the two modes respectively.

-How to Use 3/3
+#### How to Use 3/3
-Good job!
+Comments: Good job!
 It would be amazing if you succeed in implementing drawing the graph structure of the automatic differentiation.

-Software Organization 2/2
+#### Software Organization 2/2
-You may want to mention Codecov as well for the test coverage of your code as well.
+Comments: You may want to mention Codecov as well for the test coverage of your code as well.

-Implementations 3.5/4
+#### Implementations 3.5/4
-It seems that you are dealing with a lot of classes, which might be problematic in implmentation.
+Comments: It seems that you are dealing with a lot of classes, which might be problematic in implmentation.
 Also you may want to illustrate more about how you deal with vector functions of vectors and scalar function of vectors.

-License 2/2
+#### License 2/2
-Great Discussion!
+Comments: Great Discussion!

-Total 13.5/15

-## Milestone 1

-For the introduction, we were told to write about the advantages of automatic differentiation over other differencing methods like finite-difference.
-To address this comment, we added more about automatic differentiation and its advantages versus other differencing methods.